 Teams are asked to brainstorm possible real-world applications of their invention, and investigate their ideas by contacting external industry experts.
 In the process, they gain a taste of the processes needed to turn a lab technology or new product concept into a commercially-viable product, as well as learning a wide range of new skills.

 Originally adapted from the successful MIT i-Teams programme, Since 2006 i-Teams Cambridge has worked on over 125 technologies, involving over 800 students and 40 business mentors.
 A full case study of the i-Teams story was written by Zurina Moktar in 2018, and was awarded first prize at the 3rd Innovative Youth Incubator Awards in Washington DC.

 i-Teams runs projects in Cambridge during each Cambridge University term.

 There are now three different i-Teams courses:

-- Technology i-Teams – in every term, on Monday evenings for 10 sessions – looking at the best commercialisation route for a new technology, in partnership with the Institute for Manufacturing, open to all post-graduates (previously called Technology i-Teams)
+- Innovation i-Teams – in every term, on Monday evenings for 10 sessions – looking at the best commercialisation route for a new invention, in partnership with the Institute for Manufacturing, open to all post-graduates (previously called Technology i-Teams)

 - Development i-Teams – every Michaelmas and Easter term, on Tuesday evenings for 6 sessions – looking at how to take new technologies into the developing world, in partnership with the Centre for Global Equality, open to all undergraduates and post-graduates